MichaelJMerritt/Portfolio/README.md

 3. Calculate team and player level summary data.
 4. Create visualization tools.

 I wrote Python code to go to a popular sports website's NFL scores page and pull all of the individual game HTML links from that page.
 The code then visits each game's details page and collects each individual player's statistics.
-I have a seperate player database that keeps track of each unique player, their position and current team.
-The code compares each unique player against that database and will update the database with any new player information it finds.
+I have a separate player database that keeps track of each unique player, their position and current team.
+The code compares each unique player against that database and will add any new players and update the database with any new player information it finds.

-Once all of the individual player data is collected it needs to be summarized by unique player because many players will have statistics in many different categories.
+Once all of the individual player data is collected it needs to be summarized by unique player because many players will have statistics in different categories.
 This summarized data set can now be completed by adding back in columns for the year and week that the game was played and calculating the fantasy score for each player for a number of different rules cases.
 This completed data set can then be added to the master historical database.

 Now this database can be connected to PowerBI so I can create tools to visualize performance and scoring.
 The first visual I needed was a team-level summary that can be used to indicate relative importance of individual players to the team's success.

 ![Image of Team Level Summary](https://michaeljmerritt.github.io/Portfolio/Images/FFB01.jpg)

 The above snapshot shows the fantasy scoring for each offensive player of the Buffalo Bills in total on the pareto column chart and then by week in the two line charts.
-Each line chart reflects different scoring rules.
-The ELF is a standard scoring with thresholds that need to be met before points are awarded while the WFL scores every statistic completely and also awards a half point per reception.
+Each line chart reflects individual player scoring using different scoring rules.
+The ELF is a standard scoring with thresholds that need to be met before points are awarded, while the WFL scores every statistic continuously and also awards a half point per reception.
 The pie charts show each player's percentage of the team's performance for a number of relevant categories.

 I use this chart to look for up and coming players.
-For instance I can select only the running back position to see how many different individual players have a significant impact on the teams's rushing:
+For instance I can select only the running back position to see how many different individual players have a significant impact on the team's rushing:

 ![Image of RB Level Summary](https://michaeljmerritt.github.io/Portfolio/Images/FFB02.jpg)

-In this case, if I were to need to pick up an emergency player to cover a bye week or an injury I see that Latavious Murray has a sizeable contribution to the Buffalo rushing offense without having huge numbers.
-By selecting him individually I can see exactly what his percent contribution is for each:
+In this case, if I were to need to add a player to cover a bye week or an injury I see that Latavious Murray has a sizeable contribution to the Buffalo rushing offense without having huge numbers.
+This could mean that he's not been added to another team's roster and might be available to me in case of an emergency.
+By selecting him in the visual I can see exactly what his percent contribution is for each scoring category:

 ![Image of Individual Level Summary](https://michaeljmerritt.github.io/Portfolio/Images/FFB03.jpg)

-Sometimes when comparing two players a summay is too high level so I also created a more detaild view that tabulates all relevent statistics:
+Sometimes when comparing two players a summary is too high level so I also created a more detailed view that tabulates all relevant statistics for each player:

 ![Image of Team Level Stats](https://michaeljmerritt.github.io/Portfolio/Images/FFB04.jpg)

-Again, by selecting an individual in the table the chart below highlights that individual's fraction of the team's yareds and touchdowns:
+Again, by selecting an individual in the table the chart below highlights that individual's fraction of the team's yards and touchdowns:

 ![Image of Individual Level Stats](https://michaeljmerritt.github.io/Portfolio/Images/FFB05.jpg)

-When trying to decide who to start each week, it is useful to undersatnd the defense that they're playing against so I also created a tool that summarizes team defense:
+When trying to decide who to start each week, it is useful to understand the defense that they're playing against so I also created a tool that summarizes team defense:

 ![Image of Team Defense Summary](https://michaeljmerritt.github.io/Portfolio/Images/FFB06.jpg)

-If there are two similar players that I'm trying to decide between I can select each of their opponent's defense to see if one of them has a significant;y easier matchup:
+If there are two similar players that I'm trying to decide between I can select each of their opponent's defense to see if one of them has a significantly easier matchup:

 ![Image of Compare Team Defenses](https://michaeljmerritt.github.io/Portfolio/Images/FFB07.jpg)